The Real Cost of Owning a Car in Thailand in 2026

 Car Insurance in Thailand

 Car insurance is the biggest cost of owning a car during the first few years.
-So far, I paid ฿51,200 for four years’ worth of car insurance.
+So far, I paid ฿63,600 for five years’ worth of car insurance.
 I always choose Type 1 insurance because it lets me repair my car at an official service center or with a certified mechanic.

 Read more: Car Insurance in Thailand: A Complete Buying Guide